 Historic England have provided two sets of comments, the first of which was supportive of the proposed reinstatement of many of the elements which have been lost or damaged through the previous office use, particularly in no. 50.
 These include the reinstatement of multi-paned sash windows, the reinsertion of the central elliptical stair and a central doorway.
 Conditions were suggested to ensure the level of detail was sufficient to reflect the significance of the buildings.
 They go on to raise concerns about the scale of the roof extension and symmetry of the fenestration.
 As discussed previously, these details were noted by the applicant and the application details refined.
 The roof has been redesigned to create a slate covered mansard and the windows positioned centrally to continue the established rhythm in the adjoining terraces.
-The decision on balancing the level of harm between the public benefits of bringing the buildings back into residential use was noted to be down to Officers.
+The decision on balancing the level of harm between the public benefits of bringing back the property into residential use was noted to be down to Officers.
 The submission of additional information and amended plans appears to achieve that balance and Officers consider the proposal acceptable.

 A second response from Historic England set out a range of comments suggesting the full restoration of the front elevation.
-A balance has again been struck here and Officers are satisfied with the level of detail and range of repair and reinstatement works.
+A balance has again been struck and Officers are satisfied with the level of detail and range of repair and reinstatement works.
 The impact on the setting of the surrounding designated heritage assets in considered to be positive.
 The restoration of the fenestration to the front, managed change to the roof and use of appropriate materials ensures that the proposal would not unduly impact the architectural or historic quality and integrity of the surrounding heritage assets and their setting.

 In terms of detail, the second range of comments have been fully considered.
 In summary this has been achieved by limiting the increase in height of the roof (to enable head height to be achieved), creating a slate mansard roof (rather than vertical, box roof extension), creating symmetry within the roof slope (through the fenestration position) and reduction in the amount of glazing.
-The two key issues have also been resolved by the removal of the glass balustrade and proposed roof terrace.
-A condition has been suggested to control the use of the narrow terrace to preclude any domestic roof paraphernalia.